nycmeshnet/old-docs-2/FAQ.md

 If you don't have rooftop access it is still possible to use a directional NanoStation in your window.
 This works best with line-of-sight to another router.
 It will work from behind glass if you are unable to place it outside the window.

+**Is the mesh secure**
+A mesh router is firewalled from your local network.
+It is not possible to reach beyond the mesh router to your LAN.
+Mesh tunneling over the Internet is by VPN and is secure.
+Network traffic within the mesh is not encrypted by default.

+If you use of the internet while on the mesh, you should use standard precautions such as using https (lock icon) web sites for secure connections.